 MTR Bangalore – Places to visit in Bangalore

 Every city has some signature places that define the character of that city.
 Sometimes they are the parts of the city that have seen the history of the city.
 Sometimes it’s a monument that gives the city its identity.
-Sometimes it’s the people who are the defining point of a city.
+Then sometimes it’s the people who are the defining point of a city.
 And sometimes it is an eating joint that speaks about the culinary delights of that city like MTR in Bangalore.

 Mavalli Tiffin Room or MTR as it is popularly known is the signature eating joint for Bangalore, especially its original restaurant near Lal Bagh.
 There is only one meal that you get there.
 Which is served in a traditional way in a steel plate and silver glass, in a typical south Indian style?
 The cuisine is very local i.e very Bangalore, not sure if I can call it Karnataka or south Indian in general.
 I am told one of the dishes, Bisi Bele Bhath was actually invented at MTR Bangalore.
 Which went on to become a popular breakfast snack across the city and state.

 Anyone who has been there would tell you about the queue that you have to face at MTR Bangalore.
 You have to buy your meal coupons and token number on the ground floor and then move to the waiting room in the first floor.
 In the waiting room, you can see old photographs when MTR was the known caterer of the region.
-Waiting room is simple, similar to the old railway waiting rooms with wooden benches and a ceiling fan.
+The waiting room is simple, similar to the old railway waiting rooms with wooden benches and a ceiling fan.
 From the waiting room, you can see the dining halls with very south Indian granite top tables and plastic chairs.
 I had reached just in time to be in the first batch to eat. so my wait time was around 15-20 minutes only.
 But if you do not reach before the restaurant opening time, you must budget for up to 1-2 hours of waiting time.